erictleung/rosalind/README.md

-Programming Solutionts to Rosalind.info Problems
+Programming Solutions to Rosalind.info Problems
 ==================

 This folder holds scripts that were used to complete problems from this website (www.rosalind.info).
 The website gives programmers/scientists a way to test their programming skills in implementing bioinformatic algorithms to solve problems.